danielabar/oas-delay-calculator-prototype/README.md

 For many people, this breakeven age is close to the average Canadian life expectancy, making it less beneficial to delay OAS.
 For low-income seniors eligible for the Guaranteed Income Supplement (GIS), the breakeven age can be significantly higher, sometimes reaching 90 or even 100 years.
 In such cases, delaying OAS can result in a financial loss.

 The goal is to improve the uptake of OAS among seniors, particularly those in a low-income bracket who could also be eligible for GIS.
-This prototype aims to provide a clear and user-friendly interface that helps seniors understand the potential financial benefits and drawbacks of delaying their OAS payments, simplifying the decision-making process with clear visualizations and explanations.
+This prototype aims to provide a clear and user-friendly interface that helps seniors understand the financial impact of delaying their OAS start age, simplifying the decision-making process with clear visualizations and explanations.

 **Note:** This is a prototype and not a finalized product.
 It is intended to demonstrate the concept and provide initial functionality.